 Nutrition is a hot topic

 Nutrition is a hot topic in our culture today.
 So hot in fact that the last 30 years we see passion, arguing, struggling, and idolizing relating to all things nutrition.
 We often see many obsessing about which diet to follow, which new supplement to try, and what type of fitness routine should we adopt.
-Our culture is completely obsessed and our mental, physical, and spiritual health is suffering from it all.
+Our culture is completely distracted from what really matters and our mental, physical, and spiritual health is suffering from it all.

 The diet mentality

 Fleeting motivations to look better often lead to unhealthy thoughts and attitudes which can then lead to destructive eating patterns.
-Our culture is so eager to find the next quick fix or buy the next new thing that we don’t realize that we are digging ourselves a deep hole.
-When we buy into the ideas of quick fixes and short-term changes, we have succumbed to the diet mentality.
+Our culture is so eager to find a quick fix or purchase that new miracle that we don’t realize that we are digging ourselves a deep hole.
+When we buy into the ideas of the next new thing and short-term changes, we have succumbed to the diet mentality.

 The hallmark of the diet mentality is that we are continually trying to lose weight, frustrated by lack of progress, exhausted in all efforts, and ready to give up.
 We are so tired of having to watch what we eat that we lose all joy in eating.
 Diets are exhausting!
 We are jealous of all the others that seem to put in no effort and have wonderful success.
 We feel as if we have no hope.